TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Readme.md

 CMD GP18 disconnect from Pico and connect to GP11 SPI-1 MOSI D0 GP19 disconnect from Pico and connect to GP12 SPI-1 MISO
 ```

+Of the 6 different LCD displays used here, the fast [**Waveshare 3.5 inch Type C 125MHz LCD display**](https://www.waveshare.com/3.5inch-rpi-lcd-c.htm) and the [**Waveshare 3.5inch Touch Display**](https://www.waveshare.com/pico-restouch-lcd-3.5.htm), are the preferred choices.
+The Type-C LCD is available [**here**](https://www.robotics.org.za/W15811).
+The difference in angle clarity between the TFT LCDs (the Arduino-type 4" and the 3.5" Type C LCDs), and the other four IPS type LCDs (three 3.5" and one 2.8"), are noticable, and therefore the last four LCDs may be preferred.
+The slower Waveshare 3.5" IPS Type B LCD was/is available [**here**](https://www.diyelectronics.co.za/store/displays/1632-5-inch-rpi-ips-lcd-320480.html).
+All the displays have their touch surface protected by a suitably-sized transparent laser-print-film.

 Not all SDCard brands work equally well - Sandisk, Toshiba, and Samsung SDCards have been used without any problems - if after a cold start the Touchpad does not respond, and only works after the HW reset button had been pressed, then replace the SDCard with another brand.
 As an alternative, enable the on-start-reset with \*r1\* - but doing this will prevent the Touchpad from being used during the Boot/BIOS phase.

 <p align="left">